-They say that you feel invincible when you're young.
-When I was in my twenties, I didn't feel invincible.
-I just never considered seemingly random medical problems would happen to me.
+They say that you feel invincible when you’re young.
+When I was in my twenties, I didn’t feel invincible.
+I just never considered seemingly random medical problems that would happen to me.
 None of my friends experienced them.

 Then, around the age of 30, several of them tore ACLs or their Achilles.
 Some did it in sports, some did it doing stupid things (jumping over garbage cans), and some did it doing completely mundane things like sitting down in their car.

 Then, in my thirties, more serious medical events happened.
 Friends battled cancer.
 Most beat it but after month-long battles where working was an afterthought.

 Just a couple weeks ago, at FinCon2019, Sharon Epperson gave a closing keynote about adversity.
 Professionally, Sharon Epperson is CNBC’s Senior Personal Finance Correspondent but her story of adversity comes from something that happened in her private life – she survived a brain aneurysm.

 And the deluge of medical bills and paperwork.

 And endured the long and arduous recovery process you’d expect from a brain injury.